PatriciaDaher/Project3-Luxurybags/README.md

 ## References for Data and Code
 All data in the csv files and database has been extracted from Christie's auction results for Christie's Hong Kong March 2025 Online Handbags sale titled : Handbags Online: The Hong Kong Edit  https://www.christies.com/en/results
-All code in app.py, index.html and LuxuryBags.jpynb has been extracted from ChatGbt and Deep Seek and adjusted by the project contributors
+All code in app.py, index.html and LuxuryBags.jpynb has been extracted from ChatGbt and Deep Seek, tweeked by Deepseek, and adjusted by the project contributors.
 Chat Gbt Website: https://chatgpt.com/
 Deep Seek Website: https://chat.deepseek.com/sign_in